 Twin brothers, with wives who share name, become first-time fathers on same day

-BATON ROUGE — Two twin brothers, whose wives share the same name, each had their first child on the same day at the same Baton Rouge hospital.
+BATON ROUGE — Twin brothers, whose wives share the same name, each had a child on the same day at the same Baton Rouge hospital.

-According to Woman's Hospital, Austin and Ashton Tureaud each celebrated becoming parents with their wives, both named Courtney, on Monday.
+According to Woman's Hospital, Auston and Ashton Tureaud each celebrated becoming parents with their wives, both named Courtney, on Monday.

-Around 7:30 a.m., Austin and Courtney Tureaud welcomed their baby boy.
-Just hours later, Ashton and his wife Courtney welcomed their own son around 2 p.m.
+Around 7:30 a.m., Ashton and Courtney Tureaud welcomed their baby boy.
+Just hours later, Auston and his wife Courtney welcomed their son around 2 p.m.

 Trending News